ziutek/mymysql/README.md

 This package can send and receive MySQL data packets that are biger than 16 MB.
 This means that you can receive response rows biger than 16 MB and can execute prepared statements with parameter data biger than 16 MB without using SendLongData method.
-If you want to use this feature you must set *MaxPktSize* field in database handler to appropriate value before connect, and change *max_allowed_packet* value in MySQL server configuration.
+If you want to use this feature you need to change default mymysql settings using *Conn.SetMaxPktSize* method and change *max_allowed_packet* value in MySQL server configuration.

 ## Thread safe engine